December 8, 2020

-Winter is largely upon us as this difficult year approaches its close.
+Winter is upon us as this difficult year approaches its close.

 And yet, something important and promising is happening.

-On the horizon, especially after the bustle of the holidays – however they may look for you this year – there is stillness, openness and possibility.
+On the horizon, especially after the bustle of the holidays there is stillness, openness and possibility.
 There is space to pull back, take stock, rebuild and prepare for what’s next.